Rajendra (radar system): Description

-Rajendra is a slewable passive phased array radar used for 3-D target detection, multi target tracking and multiple missile guidance under extreme hostile EW environment.
+Rajendra is a slewable passive phased array radar used for 3-D target detection, multi-target tracking and multiple missile guidance under an extreme hostile EW environment.
 It makes use of a passive phased array to search a volume of space, distinguish between hostile and friendly targets, automatically track up to 64 targets and command one of several launchers to engage up to 4 targets simultaneously.
 Initially designed as a standalone system, Rajendra is now equipped with the ability to integrate with a network of sensors, including long and medium-range surveillance radars of foreign and domestic origin.

 Rajendra's multi-element antenna arrangement folds flat when the vehicle is in motion.
-The Radar consists of a surveillance antenna array with 4000 phase control modules (PCM's) operating in the G/H-Band (4-8 GHz), engagement antenna array with 1000 PCM's operating in the I/J-Band (8-20 GHz), a 16-element IFF array and steering units.
+The Radar consists of a surveillance antenna array with 4000 phase control modules (PCM's) operating in the G/H-Band (4-8 GHz), an engagement antenna array with 1000 PCM's operating in the I/J-Band (8-20 GHz), a 16-element IFF array and steering units.
 A powerful high-end computer computes phases for all the elements of the array.
 Rajendra controls the beam positioning sequence through beam requests for each track at adaptive data rates and performs multifunctional roles like search –confirm –track -interrogate targets, assign and lock on launchers, and launch/acquire/ track/guide missiles.
-The RDP supplies track data to remote group control centre.
-Rajendra features a Dual channel radar receiver and a C band transmitter, although the complete transmitting and receiving features and bands are unknown.
+The RDP supplies track data to the remote group control centre.
+Rajendra features a dual-channel radar receiver and a C-band transmitter, although the complete transmitting and receiving features and bands are unknown.